ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.3.1 =
+* Add new shortcode parameter taglistoverride allowing users to specify a comma-separated list of tags to filter links with

 = 6.3 =
 * Added new Presets section to library configurations to allow new users to quickly experience the most commonly requested link layouts